Nikhil4123/DSA-_java/README.md

 IDE: IntelliJ IDEA, VSCode, or any preferred Java editor
 Tools: Git for version control, GitHub for repository management 📝 Notes & Study Tips
-Throughout the journey of solving DSA problems, I’ve focused on:
+Throughout the journey of solving DSA problems, I've focused on:

 Writing clean and efficient code.
 Using optimized algorithms for better performance.